l7mp/stunner/cmd/stunnerd/README.md

 The `stunnerd` daemon implements the STUNner gateway dataplane.

-The `stunnerd` daemon supports two basic modes.
-For quick tests `stunnerd` can be configured as a simple TURN server by specifying a TURN network URI on the command line.
+The daemon supports two basic modes.
+For quick tests `stunnerd` can be configured as a TURN server by specifying a TURN network URI on the command line.
 For more complex scenarios, and especially for use in a Kubernetes cluster, `stunnerd` can take configuration from a config file.
-In addition, `stunnerd` implements a watch-mode, so that it can actively monitor the config file for updates and, once the config file has changed, automatically reconcile the internal state to the new configuration.
-This mode is intended for use with the [STUNner Kubernetes gateway operator](https://github.com/l7mp/stunner-gateway-operator): the operator watches the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io) resources and renders the active control plane configuration into a ConfigMap, which is then mapped into the `stunnerd` pod as a config file so that the daemon can pick up the latest configuration using the watch mode.
+In addition, `stunnerd` implements a watch-mode, so that it can actively monitor the config file for updates and, once the config file has changed, automatically reconcile the TURN server to the new configuration.
+This mode is intended for use with the [STUNner Kubernetes gateway operator](https://github.com/l7mp/stunner-gateway-operator): the operator watches the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io) resources and renders the active control plane configuration into a ConfigMap, which is then mapped into the `stunnerd` pod's filesystem so that the daemon can pick up the latest configuration using the watch mode.

 ## Features